More than 4,000 hours of watershed service performed in 2018

 FOR volunteers bring a diversity of experience to our work.
 There are University of Mary Washington (UMW) professors who serve on our executive committee.
 Other faculty members advise us about programs like Life Along the Rappahannock oral histories, biological research, and Nuestro Rappahannock, our Latino community outreach program.

 UMW students annually contribute even more hours than their professors.
 Dozens of students helped this year with outreach events like the Wild & Scenic Film Festival, Earth Day, and Riverfest.
-This fall we have four UMW seniors earning academic credit for their hard work.
-They include Spanish language translator Lisa Marie King, historian Madeleine McCullough, and biologists Asher Gambale and Hailey Hopkins.
+This fall we have five UMW seniors earning academic credit for their hard work.
+They include Spanish language translator Lisa Marie King, historian Madeleine McCullough, environmental scientist Sarah Jordan, and biologists Asher Gambale and Hailey Hopkins.

 As FOR’s volunteer coordinator, I get to work first-hand with many of these amazing people.
 I want to briefly introduce you to a few of them.
 I hope their stories inspire you the way they inspire me.